murisi/L2/README.md

 		(if [~? [' c]] (`(d 126)) (`(d 0)))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))
 	[ffst [' l]]])
 ```
-`char` can be used as follows:

-test.l2:
+#### test.l2
 ```racket
 [putchar (char A)]
 ```
+#### shell
-The above example is compiled using the command `./bin/l2compile -pdc -program test demort.o - abbreviations.l2 - numbers.l2 - character.l2 - test.l2`.
+`./bin/l2compile -pdc -program test demort.o - abbreviations.l2 - numbers.l2 - character.l2 - test.l2`

 ### Backquoting
 The `foo` example in the internal representation section shows how tedious writing a function that outputs a symbol can be.
 The backquote function reduces this tedium.
 It takes a single s-expression as its argument and, generally, it returns an s-expression that makes that s-expression.
 The exception to this rule is that if a sub-expression of its input s-expression is of the form `(, expr0)`, then the result of evaluating `expr0` is inserted into that position of the output s-expression.
-It can be implemented as follows:
+Backquote can be implemented and used as follows:

-backquote.l2:
+#### backquote.l2
 ```racket
 (function ` (l)
 	[(function aux (s)